Thanks-Giving Square: Bullington Truck Terminal

 Thanks-Giving Square was originally planned as the first of several traffic-relieving complexes in downtown Dallas.
 The Bullington Truck Terminal, one of the key features in the Ponte-Travers-designed plan for downtown circulation, was constructed to consolidate street-level delivery trucks following Dallas' rapid growth in the 1960s.
 By placing truck traffic below-grade, it was estimated that 350 trucks per day would be removed from ground-level streets.
 The city issued $6.5 million for the project as part of the 1972 city bond program; construction was finished in 1977.

 The city-owned truck terminal lies 50 feet below ground and contains 43 spaces for trucks, which enter from a portal located at Patterson Street.
 Adjacent buildings such as the Republic Center, Energy Plaza, Thanksgiving Tower and Fidelity Union Tower built connections to the truck terminal at their own expense and use it as their primary loading dock.
 Despite plans for several similar facilities in the Dallas Central Business District; the Bullington Truck Terminal was the only one funded and completed.

+End of an Era

+In November 2025, after 53 years of Thanksgiving Square, Dallas City Manager Kim Tolbert and members of the city council decided to cut funding for Thanksgiving Foundation, the non-profit that is responsible for the 3-acre, sunken downtown haven.
+This includes the bell tower that has gold-leafed Circle of Thanks and the 90 ft tall chapel with the stained glass called “Glory Window.”
+As of April 1, 2026, the Thanksgiving Foundation was due $500,000 from the City of Dallas.
+The City claimed that they notified the foundation that they would no longer be providing any funding due to it not being included in the budget planning.
+Tolbert also cited “lack of public benefit” for the underground walkway.

+These decisions were made by the City Council, with no public discussion, an incident that outraged many citizens.
+An unnamed council member stated that Tolbert ultimately made the executive decision during a closed session.